-- a) When reporting on two or three runways, repeat Items C to P inclusive. - b) Items together with their indicator must be dropped completely, where no information is to be included. - c) Metric units must be used and the unit of measure- ment not reported.
+a) When reporting on two or three runways, repeat Items C to P inclusive.

+b) Items together with their indicator must be dropped completely, where no information is to be included.

+c) Metric units must be used and the unit of measure- ment not reported.

-d) The maximum validity of SNOWTAM is 24 hours.
+Collection and Dissemination of Pvement Surface State Information d) The maximum validity of SNOWTAM is 24 hours.
 New SNOWTAM must be issued whenever there is a significant change in conditions.